iip-ecosphere/platform/platform/connectors/connectors.influx/README.md

 - BUCKET: the source/target bucket in the database
 - MEASUREMENT: the logical name of the data/objects to be written
 - TAGS the field names to be used as tags, may be empty, a single name or a list of comma-separated name

+For now, only simple, INFLUX specific StringTriggerQueries are processed.
+Results are streamed either based on time differences of the data points in the database or - with higher priority - a fixed delay given by the query.